Here are my tips on the 10 don’ts in Rome. Follow these suggestions and you will enjoy a perfect time in Rome.

 Do not buy beverages, sandwiches or ice cream at the snack sales carts, which are around the tourist attractions.
 The drinks are overpriced and the ice cream is an industrial product.
 You can fill your water bottles at the numerous drinking water fountains in the city, for eating and for sandwiches you will find enough places and for the ice we advise you to visit a good ice cream parlor.

-Don’ts in Rome · Order double espresso or cappuccino after lunch
+Don’t order double espresso and cappuccino after lunch

-Do not order double espresso.
-The coffee is strong enough and people around you will react with incomprehension.
-In Rome you can order a cafè (espresso) or a macchiato (say makkiato – with milk), latte macchiato (a glass of warm milk with an espresso) or a cappuccino.
+Don’t order a double espresso.
+The coffee is strong enough and the people around you will react with incomprehension.
+In Rome you simply order a café (espresso) or a macchiato (pronounced makkiato – with milk), latte macchiato (a glass of warm milk with an espresso in it) or a cappuccino.
 After lunch you don’t drink a cappuccino in Rome, but a café.
 The idea of finishing a good meal with a large milk coffee filles the Romans with horror.

 Restaurants which expose plastic samples of their dishes are not necessarily a good recommendation.
 If there are many locals or priests in the restaurant, this is usually a sign of quality.

-Expensive are the tables at the large squares.
-At the Piazza Navona or at the Pantheon a cafe at the table can cost 5 euros, at the bar it costs around one euro.
+The tables at the large squares are also expensive.
+At the Piazza Navona or at the Pantheon, a café at the table can sometimes cost 5 euros or more, at the bar it costs around one euro.
 Be sure to check the price list before ordering anything.